harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux-jvm-method-latency.md

 ### Method

-The method name on which you apply the `Exception` input variable.
+The method name on which you apply the `exception` input variable.

 The following YAML snippet illustrates the use of this input variable: